wp-plugins/navegg/readme.txt

 * Purchase intent
 * Topics of interest

-You can enjoy the advantages of audience segmentation right now: Navegg offers 3 plans that can be hired online, including a completely free-of-charge option.
-Just choose the one that suits you best and [start using it](http://www.navegg.com/en/analytics/)!
+You can enjoy the advantages of audience segmentation right now: [start using it](http://www.navegg.com/en/analytics/)!

-Navegg's plugin for WordPress automatically inserts Navegg's tag on every page of your website - no setup, no code, no hassles.
+Navegg's plugin for WordPress automatically inserts Navegg's ​javascript ​tag on every page of your website - no setup, no code, no hassle.

 == Installation ==